Eightdays1/guesswhere_doc/SRS.md

 3.1.6 Leaderboard
 3.1.7 Friends
 Possibly:
-3.1.8 A versus mode
+3.1.8 A versus mode (multiplayer)
 3.1.9 A chat function

 #### 3.1.1 The Game
 First we need to create a running app in which you can play the game we described above.
-This process will probably take the longest. https://github.com/Eightdays1/guesswhere/blob/main/Use-Case_StartGame.md
+This process will probably take the longest.
+Therefore we need a use-case to start a new game.
+This is a crucial use-case! https://github.com/Eightdays1/guesswhere/blob/main/Use-Case_StartGame.md

 #### 3.1.2 Interface